'Stay strong:' Tiger Woods meets with Jupiter girl battling cancer

 Luna's Instagram post is one of the few pictures of Woods posted on social media since his car accident in February.

-Woods underwent emergency surgery on his lower right leg after the bone was broken into more than two parts and experts say his recovery will last months.
+Woods underwent emergency surgery on his lower right leg after the bone was broken into more than two parts and experts said his recovery will last months.

 Woods appeared to still be using crutches, but if his large smile and hopeful message to Luna is any indication, he's seems in great spirits.